 Mortgage Lenders With No Overlays

-The second option is to get a different mortgage lender with lower credit score limit guidelines.
+The second option is to get a different mortgage lender with a lower credit score limit guidelines.

-Mortgage Loan Applicants who need to get qualified for home loan with a lender with no overlays, please contact us at 1-800-900-8569 or email us at firstname.lastname@example.org.
+Mortgage Loan Applicants who need to get qualified for a home loan with a lender with no overlays, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at firstname.lastname@example.org.